 Our principal raw material is steel, including stainless steel.
 The steel industry is highly cyclical.
 Numerous factors beyond our control, such as general economic conditions, competition, worldwide demand, labor costs, energy costs, foreign exchange rates, import duties and other trade restrictions, influence prices for our raw materials.
-In March 2002, for example, the United States imposed tariffs on several types of imported steel, which increased our cost of steel.
-In addition, consolidation among domestic integrated steel producers, changes in supply and demand in steel markets, the weakening United States dollar and other events have led to increased steel costs.
+Consolidation among domestic integrated steel producers, changes in supply and demand in steel markets, changes in foreign currency exchange rates and economic conditions, and other events have led to volatility in steel costs.
 The domestic steel market is heavily influenced by three major United States manufacturers.
-Worldwide demand for steel is strong.
 We have not always been able, and in the future we might not be able, to increase our product prices in amounts that correspond to increases in costs of raw materials, without materially and adversely affecting our sales and profits.
-We have not attempted to hedge against changes in prices of steel or other raw materials.